MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Also, apply and implement the following demos/exercises.
 - Install/uninstall Docker on Ubuntu on HV and create some containers.
-- Run the .NET core app container from [GitHub](https://github.com/MohamedRadwan-DevOps/dotnet-docker) on Ubuntu.
+- Run the .NET core app container on Ubuntu.

 ### Lesson 3: Implementing Container Strategy

 Understanding and learning an overview of Containers, what is Docker, and some Azure Container-related services.

+**Note You can find more details about this module demos on demos/labs page**

 ## Module 6: Managing Version Control